prismatica-dev/OpenVapour/README.md

 # OpenVapour — FLOSS Torrent Manager
 OpenVapour is a C# front-end for [Steam](https://store.steampowered.com/) focused on fast searches.
-As [FLOSS (Free/Libre/Open Source Software](https://www.gnu.org/philosophy/floss-and-foss.en.html), the project is completely open source and uses no 3rd party libraries such as NUGET packages.
+As [FLOSS (Free/Libre/Open Source Software)](https://www.gnu.org/philosophy/floss-and-foss.en.html), the project is completely open source and uses no 3rd party libraries such as NUGET packages.

 This tool is in early access!
-Please report bugs [here!](https://github.com/lily-software/OpenVapour/issues) Additionally, this is a 2 year old project of mine that I recently came back to and improved, there is definitely room for optimization and as such it may run poorly on low-end systems.
+Please report bugs [here!](https://github.com/lily-software/OpenVapour/issues) Additionally, this is a 2 year old project of mine that I recently came back to and improved, there is definitely room for optimisation and as such it may run poorly on low-end systems.

 ## Torrent Management
 **OpenVapour is not a torrent client!
 An external torrent client capable of interpreting 'magnet' links is required!**